Deposit Return Scheme

 Will the Deposit Return Scheme Apply to My Business?

-Businesses are included in the deposit return scheme if they sell single-use PET plastic bottles and metal cans drinks between 150ml to 3L and will be required to apply the refundable deposit.
-However, in some cases there are exemptions.
+Businesses are included in the scheme if they sell single-use PET plastic bottles and metal cans drinks between 150ml to 3L and will be required to apply the refundable deposit.
+Providing return points and refunds will be based on size and other eligibility criteria.

 Providing return points and refunds: